Skip to main content

 Select a production from the table below to learn more about the show.

-Performers should prepare 60 seconds of a monologue and if singing, 16 bars of song.
-AEA performers can sign up for an appointment and non-union performers can sign up for a time block by contacting Jason D. Johnson at [email protected] and providing the following information: 1) Full Preferred Name 2) Phone Number 3) Email Address 4) Singing or Not Singing 5) City of Residence and 6) THREE Choices for Appointment / Time Block.
+Performers should prepare 60 seconds of a monologue.
+AEA performers can sign up for an appointment and non-union performers can sign up for a time block by contacting Jason D. Johnson at [email protected] and providing the following information: 1) Full Preferred Name 2) Phone Number 3) Email Address 4) City of Residence and 5) THREE Choices for Appointment / Time Block.
+Please provide all of this information on your first submission.

 AEA General Auditions information has been posted via AEA’s website.